top of page

 THE QUOTE

-Then we’re offered the opinion, stated as empirical fact, that, regardless of its real or make-believe harmfulness, the world has accumulated extremely little nuclear waste over the decades; so not only is it harmless and uninteresting but it’s not something anyone anywhere should even spend time considering because, like common sense or nuclear energy, there’s so little of it to be found.
 We’re told, on page 222, “Nuclear waste is compact.
 As a result, it doesn’t take up much space.”
 Wow.
+Just wow.
 The author then offers up the following for scale.
-A dime?
+(A dime?
 No. A banana?
 No. An Olympic-sized swimming pool?
 No. The Empire State Building?
-No, none of the above.
+No, none of the above.)
 He tells us that “If we put together all the spent fuel that has been collected from nuclear reactors around the world since the 1950s … it would fit into a single football stadium.
-Within the chalk lines of the pitch it would form a block 4m (13ft) high”
+Within the chalk lines of the pitch it would form a block 4m (13ft) high.”

 So, what’s wrong with all that?
 (Aside from being hilarious.
 ‘The total volume of all nuclear waste is small and therefore not big, or, in fact, as some might say, rather little.’
 Yowza!)
 Well, every part of it is a problem.
-Though the statement is technically mostly factual it is deeply misleading, extremely so and in every way possible.
+Though the statement is mostly factual it is deeply misleading, extremely so and in every way possible.

 The author:

-Establishes the premise that there are far too few nuclear reactors in the world then tells us that we should consider them inherently safe because there's so little waste been produced (by so very few reactors)
+Establishes the premise that there are far too few nuclear reactors in the world then tells us that we should consider them inherently safe because there’s so little waste been produced to date (by so very few reactors)

 Disregards almost all radioactive waste associated with nuclear power generation